-Photo driver’s licenses originally issued both in New Providence and in the Family Islands are now processed in New Providence only as machines in the Family Islands have not remained operational.
-And nowadays renewals of drivers’ licenses require the presentation of a passport.
+Photo driver’s licenses originally issued both in New Providence and on the Family Islands are now processed in New Providence only, as machines on the Family Islands have not remained operational.
+And nowadays, renewals of driver’s licenses require the presentation of a passport.

 Satellite passport offices at overseas Bahamas consular offices were introduced.
 Now passports may only be obtained in New Providence and longstanding passport holders are required to obtain and pay for new versions of documents like birth certificates, affidavits and marriage certificates – previously provided to the Passport Office and existing in the records of the Registrar General’s Department – in order to obtain a renewed passport.

 The processing of business license renewals online is markedly reducing the time involved.
 However, a new requirement for small businesses to have accounts certified by an accountant has increased costs for such businesses.

 While National Insurance Board (NIB) “letters of good standing” required for business license and work permit renewals may now be obtained online, manual payments of NIB contributions by businesses remains a time-consuming process.

 Many businesses are encouraged by the removal of the previous practice of individuals attending business or board meetings in The Bahamas requiring “temporary work permits”; however, nowadays, requirements attached to long-term work permits are being required for temporary permits.

 Improvements on the exchange control front are tempered by persistent complaints by investors and business persons over the requirement for single applicants to submit the same documents to multiple government regulatory agencies, e.g. the same passport, police certificate and financial references to satisfy “Know Your Customer” standards related to investment must be submitted separately to the Bahamas Investment Authority and to the Central Bank of The Bahamas.
 They may subsequently have to be submitted again to the Department of Immigration if residency status or a work permit is applied for by the investor.